ArmaniKorsich/Edge-Lit-Clock/README.md

 The average current draw of the Edge Lit CLock is ~350 mA with an average of 16 WS2812B activated at any moment.

+### Operation

+The three potentiometer on the device control the Red, Green, and Blue color channels of the LEDs.

 ## Schematics

 ![Front Render](https://github.com/ArmaniKorsich/Edge-Lit-Clock/blob/master/Images/Schematic.png)